movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 mount which cannot establish the full reserve must fail; a transaction which cannot replenish it after publishing a generation cannot admit more writers.

 Allocation updates only in-memory indexes immediately.
-Extent items, backreferences, block-group `used`, device `bytes_used`, and superblock `bytes_used` are transaction deltas materialized through delayed references.
+Extent items and backreferences are materialized through delayed references.
+Commit preparation rewrites each block-group `used` value from committed usage plus new allocations minus pinned frees and retains the resulting total for the new superblock.
+Device-item `bytes_used` does not change because the initial writer neither allocates nor removes chunks.

 Delayed metadata references combine signed add/drop operations with the same extent, parent, owning root, and level identity.
 They are essential both for